VOLTTRON/volttron/docs/source/devguides/supporting/examples/NodeRed.rst

 Installation
 ------------

-Copy all files from `volttron/examples/NodeRed` to your `.node-red/nodes` directory.
+Copy all files from `volttron/examples/NodeRed` to your `~/.node-red/nodes` directory. `~/.node-red` is the default directory for Node Red files.
+If you have set a different directory use that instead.

 Set the variables at the beginning of the `volttron.js` file to be a valid VOLTTRON environment, VOLTTRON home, and python path.